-- Psychology units 1 and 2

-- Outdoor and Environmental Studies units 1 and 2 (Unit 1/2 can only be taken in Year 10 and Unit 3/4 in Year 11)

-- VFT Dance
+- Biology

 - Business Management units 1 and 2

-- Physical Education units 1 and 2
+- Computing units 1 and 2

 - Health and Human Development units 1 and 2

-- Computing units 1 and 2

 - Legal Studies units 1 and 2

+- Outdoor and Environmental Studies units 1 and 2 (Unit 1/2 can only be taken in Year 10 and Unit 3/4 in Year 11)

+- Physical Education units 1 and 2

+- Psychology units 1 and 2

+- VET Dance

 - VET Game Creation

-- VET Sport and Recreation

 Other subjects may be available to students, depending on their interest and abilities.
 The full range of subjects can be found in the VCE section of this handbook.

 Please note: there are some VCE subjects that cannot be taken early as they require substantial background knowledge and sequential learning - mathematics, chemistry, physics, languages.

 Students in the program will be officially registered with the Victorian Curriculum and Assessment Authority and will be taught and assessed according to the criteria for that study.
 Any units satisfactorily completed will count towards the students VCE (Victorian Certificate of Education).

 This arrangement provides an opportunity for participating students to become familiar with VCE study and assessment procedures.
 Students should also enjoy the extra stimulation and challenge of coping with Year 11 material.

 All students are invited to express an interest in this program.
 However, inclusion in the program will be subject to consultation between teaching staff, students and

 parents.
 A key consideration will be to ensure that the balance of a student's Year 10 program is not compromised by the demands of VCE units.

 Guidelines for Year 10 students who wish to undertake VCE / VET units

 Accelerated VCE by accessing unit 1 and 2 studies in Year 10 can be beneficial for some students.
 It can provide an opportunity to:

 - Maximise learning experiences

 - Excel in an area of interest.